pubstack/pubstack.github.io/_posts/2023-10-03-build-your-network.md

 Did you watch the movie “Oppenheimer”? (if not, I will love to spoil the first 5 minutes for you)...

-Robert Oppenheimer was a theoretical physicist that while studying in Cambridge's Cavendish Laboratory under a professor named Blackett he didn't seem happy working there "in the lab", this, until the point of adding cyanide to his professor's apple.
-Then, someone in his network called Nils Bohr, said to him "you don't seem happy here"...
+Robert Oppenheimer was a theoretical physicist studying in the Cambridge's Cavendish Laboratory under a professor named Blackett.
+He didn't seem happy working there "in the lab", this, until the point of adding cyanide to his professor's apple.
+Then, someone in his network called Niels Bohr, said to him "you don't seem happy here"...
 "Get out of Cambridge and go somewhere they let you think"...
-“Where to go”...
-“Go with Bohr”...
+"Where to go"...
+"Go with Born (University of Göttingen)"...
 Then, the movie actually starts building its arguments and you will see Oppenheimer's evolution across the time.

 ---
-– The main goal of this exercise is to help you to “find your Nils Bohr” –
+- The main goal of this exercise is to help you to “find your Niels Bohr” -

 ---

 There is also some interesting research and academic theory around how these networks function.
 Sociologist Mark Granovetter developed the idea of ‘strong’ and ‘weak’ ties within networks.
 Weak ties are relationships outside of your immediate circle, and they are more important for spotting opportunities and accessing new information.
 Granovetter also found that a person’s number of connections was less important than their diversity.
 This activity is designed to help you think about and understand your network.
 It draws on theory about the kinds of relationships we need to build to have the right kind of career support in place.

+## Relationships

 There are three categories of relationships which can be helpful: